mhmdnsr-dev/booking-investigation/Ahmed-Reda/Flight-Review/flight review.md

 ---

-### 🧠 Observations

-- Old object includes multiple nulls, nested unused lists, and internal logic variables
-- Recommended structure includes **only user-facing, required fields**
-- Easier to validate, test, and debug in frontend/backend interaction
-- Designed to support all trip types with a normalized structure
+## 🌟 Summary of Changes

+This document meticulously detailed the legacy structures of the `requestBean` and `flightOption` objects, prevalent in the Flight Review Page of our Booking Module.
+Through a series of methodical comparisons, we showcased the transformation from the old verbose structures to modern, RESTful, and Angular-friendly formats.
+The recommended changes emphasize simplicity, relevance, and clarity, ensuring a cleaner and more efficient codebase.
+Additionally, the document provided insights into the legacy endpoint used for the flight review page, further aiding in understanding the previous system's intricacies.

 ---

-## `this page have no validation  its  olny for reveiwing the flight Details  `
+## `this page have no validation  its  only for reviewing the flight Details  `

-# Releted JSP
+# related JSP

-we have two main JSP releted file those files are : <br>
+we have two main JSP related files those files are : <br>
 <code>baggageDetailsjsp.jsp</code> and <code>fareDetailsjsp.jsp</code><br>
 Baggage ScreenShot
 ![Image 1](./BaggageDetails.png)